hhvm/user-documentation/guides/hhvm/04-configuration/02-INI-settings.md

 Here are a few **important** points:

 - The sandbox configuration file must end in `.hdf` or `.hphp`.
 Most people name it `.hphp`.
 - Having a configuration file end in `.ini` is currently broken, but a fix is being worked on now.
-When HDF is removed in favor of INI, this wil be fixed.
+When HDF is removed in favor of INI, this will be fixed.
 - A user is always appended to `hhvm.sandbox.home`.
 So if you set that setting to `/home`, it will end up being `/home/user`.
 Thus the `hhvm.sandbox.conf_file` will end up having an absolute path of `/home/user/.hphp`.
 - The sandbox pattern assumes that you have valid URLs that can be associated with that pattern.
 You would need to have those URLs bound in something like `/etc/hosts` (e.g., `127.0.0.1 user-another_site.localhost.com`).
 - If you do not specify a sandbox name in the URL, it assumes the default sandbox. e.g., if you type or `curl` `user.localhost.com`, that will assume your default sandbox.